tweag/asterius/wasm-toolkit/README.md

 # `wasm-toolkit`

-High-level toolkit for working with WebAssembly, based on `hbinaryen`.
+High-level toolkit for working with WebAssembly, based on `binaryen`.